trevp/tripledh/tripledh.md

    ephemeral private key allows impersonating other parties to the compromised party.

-In an asynchronous setting many parties might send messages to Bob by reusing a signed ephemeral he published.
+In an asynchronous setting many parties might send messages to Bob before he's able to publish new signed ephemeral(s).

-To improve security in this case Bob might send a list of one-time-use "extra ephemeral" keys to some intermediary which hands them out to anyone who wants to send Bob a message.
-Until these keys run out, messsages to Bob can use the "signed ephemeral and extra ephemeral" variant of TripleDH.
-Messages sent using such extra ephemerals cannot be replayed and have improved forward secrecy, assuming Bob deletes the extra ephemeral private key on receiving the message.
+To improve security in this case Bob might send a list of one-time-use ephemeral keys to some intermediary which hands them out to anyone who wants to send Bob a message.
+Until these keys run out, messsages to Bob cannot be replayed and have good forward secrecy, assuming Bob deletes the one-time ephemeral private key on receiving the message.

+To reduce storage costs for the intermediary, the "signed ephemeral and extra ephemeral" variant of TripleDH can be used, so that the intermediary only needs to store a single signed ephemeral public key, and can store a larger number of extra ephemeral public keys without signatures.

 3.5.
 Deniability
 -